-A new report from the CDC, for example, found that 35 percent of symptomatic adults who tested positive for COVID-19 but who were not hospitalized for the illness had not returned to their usual state of health 14 to 21 days after testing.
+A report from the CDC, for example, found that 35 percent of symptomatic adults who tested positive for COVID-19 but who were not hospitalized for the illness had not returned to their usual state of health 14 to 21 days after testing.
 Even young, healthy adults struggle to recover quickly from an infection.
 Nearly 1 in 5 surveyed adults 18 to 34 years old with no chronic medical conditions had not returned to their usual state of health 14 to 21 days after testing positive.

 The key to coming off isolation is to make sure your symptoms are improving.
-If they do not, touch base with your doctor.
+If they do not improve, touch base with your doctor.
 Warning signs that require immediate medical attention include trouble breathing, persistent pain or pressure in the chest, new confusion, inability to wake or stay awake, and bluish lips or face.

-Finally: If you experience a symptom of COVID-19, such as fever or fatigue, but do not get tested to confirm a coronavirus infection, it’s still a good idea to stay away from other people for 10 days just to be safe, Schaffner says.
+Finally: If you experience a symptom of COVID-19, such as fever or fatigue, but do not get tested to confirm a coronavirus infection, it’s still a good idea to stay away from other people for 10 days just to be safe, Schaffner said.

-Editor’s Note: This article, originally published on July 27, has been updated to reflect new information.
+Editor’s note: This article, originally published on July 27, has been updated to reflect new information.